Troy, North Carolina, 1983

 I've always said that Mitch was the best of us.
 Our Scout Platoon was the best in the division, especially just before Grenada, when the Boss was the Platoon Sergeant and Mitch, George, and I were the Squad Leaders.
-The rest of the platoon was solid, and most everyone knew us or about us.
+The rest of the platoon was solid, and most everyone in the Division knew about us.
 Mitch was the best Scout, shot, navigator, and, as this story will show, the strongest.

-COL Nick Rowe requested us, multiple times, to aggress against Phase 3 of Special Forces Training.
+COL Nick Rowe requested us to aggress against Phase 3 of Special Forces Training multiple times.

-This time, he asked us to help evaluate the SF Course by aggressing against an actual SF team.
-As their "guerillas," the Team had a platoon of Marine Force Recon.
-Our mission was to "die" when they got everything right but punish them if they screwed up.
+This time, he asked us to help evaluate the SF Course by operating as an aggressor force against an actual SF team.
+As their "guerrillas," the Team had a platoon of Marine Force Recon.
+Our mission was to "die" when they got everything right, but punish them if they screwed up.

 On one mission, we were to walk down a series of roads until ambushed and then play dead, letting the students process the Kill Zone and search our bodies for intel.
 COL Rowe told us to "play the game" unless they weren't doing what they should or if we spotted them first.